VanZandtr/DungeonGame/README.md

 - Buffed exp gained from minions to align with exp path updates
 - Updated Health and Mana on Level Up (+30 Hp, +10 exp) (work in progress)
 - Health and Mana is now restored on level up

+## Update (11/12/2019)
+- Straying away from traditional rogue-lites I have added a save feature that restores player states as well as dungeon state which mirrors the map layout